mudit212/apptodo/README.md

    4. When someone clicks a checked input checkbox in the COMPLETE todo it will be marked as ACTIVE in the databse and will display           under the active section.

-   5. When someone clicks on the "hide completed itmem" it will hide all the todos under the complete section and similarly, for the           "hide deleted items".
+   5. When someone clicks on the "hide completed item" it will hide all the todos under the complete section and similarly, for the           "hide deleted items".

 # Helpful Resources